 Living in foreign countries opened up the world to me and I was able to travel extensively before moving to Washington, DC in 2008 to restock my savings account (and to start paying off student loans).
 In 2010 I was back out in the world again and began my first Humanitarian Service (or Peace Work) at a home for vulnerable children in Nepal.
 Nepal was amazing, beautiful and regretfully, a bit too easy.
 I wanted more of a challenge, a place that didn't only want me, but needed me.
 I moved to Cambodia in January 2011 and now call the Wat Opot Children's Community (WOCC) home.

-WOCC currently houses 50+ vulnerable children, most of whom have lost their parents to HIV/AIDS, twenty-three of the children are HIV+ themselves.
-At Wat Opot, I work as an unpaid-staff and wear many many hats, among those, a Program/Volunteer Coordinator, accountant, friend, big sister, and recently a mama.
+WOCC currently houses 50+ vulnerable children, most of whom have lost their parents to HIV/AIDS, twenty-one of the children are HIV+ themselves.
+At Wat Opot, I work as an unpaid-staff and wear many hats, among those, a Program Coordinator, Volunteer Coordinator, accountant, friend, big sister, and of course, a mommy.